EU Gateway Programme: History and legacy

 The European Commission has always encouraged European enterprises' efforts to penetrate the Japanese market through business support programmes.

 In 1990, the pilot EU Gateway Programme was created, pursuing the European and Japanese commitment to ensure equitable access to their markets.
 In July 1991, the European Community member states and Japan, agreed to "pursuing their resolve for equitable access to their respective markets and removing obstacles whether structural or other, impeding the expansion of trade and investment, on the basis of comparable opportunities" through the Joint Declaration that was signed.
 As a result, combined efforts started to be made for rejecting protectionism, removing market barriers, implementing the General Agreement on Tariffs and Trade and OECD principles concerning trade and investment.
 In addition, the basis for an intensive interaction in areas such as industrial co-operation, advanced technology, energy, employment, social affairs and competition rules were set.
 In the light of this diplomatic development, the EU Gateway Programme gained support and built a solid reputation both on the European and Japanese markets.

 The democratic and economic drive of the Korean society started in 1992 after the election of Kim Young-sam, the first South Korean President with a civilian background.
 In 1995, the European Union launched the negotiations for a Framework Agreement (FA) on Trade and Cooperation with the Republic of Korea.
 In April 2001, the Framework Agreement entered into force committing both parties to foster bilateral trade and investment.

-Between 1990 and 2001, 36 EU-funded business missions were organised by EU Gateway with nearly 1,400 European SMEs participants.
+Between 1990 and 2001, 36 EU-funded business missions were organised by EU Gateway with nearly 1,400 European SME participants.
 From 2002 to 2007, the Programme organised 30 new EU-funded business missions with close to 1,000 participating companies.

 In 2007, the Free Trade Agreement (FTA) negotiations between EU and the Republic of Korea started, entering into force in July 2011.

 The EU Gateway Programme to the Republic of Korea was launched in 2008 during the FTA consultations aiming to accompany the implementation of the agreement along the way, marking a new era in EU Gateway history.
 In 2014, the EU Gateway Programme reached 24 years of history in Japan and 6 years of presence in the Republic of Korea.